The Docx Games: Three Days At the Microsoft Office World Championship

 Everyone is struggling to be the best so that they can be first pick for a mediocre clerical job.

+Clerics usually wear plate armor, run around with scepters/maces (really any kind of blunt weapon).
+They're sort of like paladins, just slightly less full of themselves and 'muh chivalry'.
+They're also pretty much zealots, in their fanatical worship of Rodcet Nife (or Innoruuk, if evil).

+SO for skills, they must be good at casting complete heal, and running to remote places to resurrect people.
+Also keeping a supply o

-PowerPoint finals (Score:2)
+PowerPoint finals (Score:3)

 Create this slide [dailymail.co.uk].

-Don't Forget The Corporate Sponsors (Score:2)
+Don't Forget The Corporate Sponsors (Score:3)

 Special Olympics of the IT World (Score:2)